Platzspitz park: History

 The history of the park goes back to the Middle Ages.
 It was originally used as a hunting and shooting ground in the 14th century, and by the end of the 18th century, the park was also adorned with beautiful Baroque architecture.

 During the 1980s, heroin users would frequently gather at the park, and attempts to disperse them merely resulted in them regrouping elsewhere.
 Thus, in 1987, the authorities chose to allow illegal drug use and sales at the park in an effort to contain Zürich's growing drug problem.
 Police were not allowed to enter the park or make arrests.
-Clean needles were given out to addicts as part of the Zurich Intervention Pilot Project, or ZIPP-AIDS program.
+The Zurich Intervention Pilot Project, or ZIPP-AIDS program, responded to 6,700 episodes of overdose in the park, vaccinated thousands of persons for hepatitis B, and furnished about 10 million sterile syringes at the site, as well as millions of alcohol pads, condoms, and sachets of ointment for injection sites on the skin.
 However, a lack of control over what went on in the park caused a multitude of problems.
 Drug dealers and users arrived from all over Europe, and crime became rampant as dealers fought for control and addicts, numbering up to 1,000, stole to support their habit.
 The once-beautiful gardens had degraded into a mess of mud and used needles, and the emergency services were overwhelmed by the number of overdoses, which took place almost nightly.
 Platzspitz, or Needle Park as it was then known, became a source of embarrassment to the Zurich municipal council and in 1992, police moved in to clear up the park.
 The drug scene was then moved to the adjacent area of Letten railway station, which closed services in 1989.
 This spot was also cleared by police in 1995.

 Platzspitz has been cleaned up and restored, and today it is presented by the authorities as a peaceful, family-friendly garden.